sheryew/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. HR people with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Should respond quickly to user input with minimal latency.
+5. Should not crash under normal usage conditions.
+6. Should have mechanisms to recover gracefully from unexpected errors or crashes.
+7. Should have comprehensive user guide and documentation for developers.

 *{More to be added}*